PPM Disaster Response: Hurricane Helene

 The storm's far-reaching impact caused widespread devastation.
 Vast areas and entire communities suffered catastrophic damage.
 Below you will find up to date information as we assess the damage and connect with our partners.
 Please join us in praying for all who have been impacted.
 We invite you to join us immediately in our response by donating via the links found on this page.

-If you are interested in bringing a team, please see the available trip dates on one of the response pages below:
+If you are able to bring a volunteer team, please see the available trip dates on one of the response pages below:

 Updates From The Field